ywkbqwitguvb/ywkbqwitguvb/README.md

 - 👋 Hi, I’m boluwatife george
 - 👀 I’m a frontend developer and full stack dev
 -    langaage and Tools: HTML, CSS, REACT.JS
-- 🌱 I’m currently on javascript (react.js)
+- 🌱 I’m currently on javascript and python
 - 💞️ I’m looking to collaborate with Web Developers
 - 📫 Ask me about anything tech georgeshoes31@gmail.com